risk-first/website/menagerie/Complexity-Risk.md

 > "Shipping first time code is like going into debt.
 A little debt speeds development so long as it is paid back promptly with a rewrite...
 The danger occurs when the debt is not repaid.
 Every minute spent on not-quite-right code counts as interest on that debt.
 Entire engineering organizations can be brought to a stand-still under the debt load of an unconsolidated implementation, object-oriented or otherwise." -- [Ward Cunningham, 1992](https://en.wikipedia.org/wiki/Technical_debt)

+Building a perfectly-architected first-time solution is a waste, because you're going to take longer to mitigate the [Conceptual Integrity Risk](Feature-Risk) than you would if you put together a quick-and-dirty, complex first pass.
+You're taking on more attendant [Schedule Risk](Schedule-Risk) than necessary and [Meeting Reality](Meeting-Reality) more slowly than you could.

-Building a first-time, quick-and-dirty, over-complex implementation is necessary to try things out, to mitigate [Conceptual Integrity Risk](Feature-Risk) and put things in front of users to [Meet Reality](Meeting-Reality) as fast as possible (see [Prototyping](Coding)).
+Building a first-time, quick-and-dirty, over-complex implementation mitigates the same [Conceptual Integrity Risk](Feature-Risk) and allows you to put things in front of users to [Meet Reality](Meeting-Reality) as fast as possible (see [Prototyping](Coding)).

-Having mitigated that risk, though, you are now carrying more **Complexity Risk** than you necessarily need, and it's time to think about how to [Refactor](Coding) the software to reduce this risk again.
+But, having mitigated that risk, though, you are now carrying more **Complexity Risk** than you necessarily need, and it's time to think about how to [Refactor](Coding) the software to reduce this risk again.

 ## Kitchen Analogy